Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Post-Newtonian expansion in the near zone

 we see that the first term can be acted on by up to two time derivatives, whilst the second term can only be acted on with spatial derivatives, if we want to keep terms up to $1$PN\footnote{This will be further complicated by the $\mathcal{N}_\mathcal{W}$ integration techniques presented in Section~\ref{sec:sol}, which contain extra factors of $c^{-1}$.}.
 We also have

 so $\bar{h}^{(0)0j}$ can take one time derivative, and $\bar{h}^{(0)jk}$ can only take spatial derivatives.
-This will somewhat simplify the following calculations, but it is important to remember that this only holds in the near zone, given complications which arise when introducing the retarded time $\tau$.
+This will somewhat simplify the following calculations in the near zone.
+Due to the use of the retarded time in the wave zone, we will not have the freedom in spatial derivatives as in the near zone, which is shown in Eq.~(\ref{eq:derivatives}).